best-technologies/smart-edu-mobile-app/DOCS/folder-struture.md

 ## 📁 Project Overview

 Smart Edu Hub is a comprehensive educational management mobile application built with React Native, Expo, and TypeScript.
-The app serves multiple user roles including School Directors, Teachers, Students, and Developers.
+The app serves multiple user roles including School Directors, Teachers, Students, and Developers, with a professional authentication system and modular API architecture.

 ## 🏗️ Root Directory Structure